altq-ok/OK-Dashboard/README.md

 While there might be various workarounds, one simple and robust approach is to laucnh the fronend and backend in separate terminals.
 Run `run-pnpm-dev.bat` which will clean up 3000 and 8000 ports and launch a terminal for each application.

+## TL; DR

+While the core components are not that simple, adding a new widget in frontend and a new data type in backend is pretty simple.

+1. Add an engine in Python which saves either dataframe or JSON in a shared drive.
+2. Syncer will automatically copy it to your local to minimize network latency.
+3. Frontend automatically picks up any changes in the local and send it to a widget.
+4. Add a widget to display the communicated data.

 ## Frontend Implementation

 If you want to build a similar dashboard from scratch, you can follow below instructions and customise files in `apps/web`.